 Preserving food has been a problem of man since the very beginning.
 They couldn't just plop their mastodon in an emergency food bucket.

 Ever since the first people began roaming the planet, the problem of food and water has always been our first and foremost concern.

 Right from the very moment of harvest, food begins to break down which causes us as people a major problem.

 Heat, cold, time and moisture are all enemies of food and its lifetime.

 Food preservation enabled ancient man to make roots and live in one place and form a community.

 They no longer had to consume the kill or harvest immediately, but could preserve some for later use.

 Each culture preserved their local food sources using the same basic methods of food preservation.
-In other words, its allowed civilization as we know it to form by being able to preserve their best survival foods.
+In other words, it allowed civilization as we know it to form by being able to preserve their best survival foods.

 Since the time of the ancient Egyptians, Mayans and Greeks there has been advancements in the technology and techniques that have helped us come up with the processes that we use today.

 The earliest evidence suggests that as early as 12,000 B.C.
 Middle Eastern and Oriental cultures began to dry foods with the sun to preserve them.
 Being able to set aside a 72 hour food kit made of dehydrated foods was a literal life saver.

 Later civilizations left even more verification with the materials and tools left behind that were used to dry fish and other wild game.

 This is a pretty obvious method for those cultures that have the climate that can support it.

 It was quickly picked up by those cultures living in the more Northern regions of the world to take advantage of low temperatures.

 Other methods started to take for by using cool streams, cellars and caves.

 It wasn’t until the 1800’s that America started to use icehouses to keep food fresh, and then mechanical refrigeration was quickly put to use as iceboxes.

 It has been said that fermentation was probably more discovered then invented; I think I have to agree.